stacks-network/sbtc-bridge-web/tests/TEST_SPEC.md

 #### 3 BTC Peg Out

-From BTC Wallet: `tb1q8ctqpxhcl3ld4snum9uw7kgver5vzyjqfy5pa5` SBTC Wallet: `2N8fMsws2pTGfNzkFTLWdUYM5RTWEAphieb` Stacks Address: `ST2ST2H80NP5C9SPR4ENJ1Z9CDM9PKAJVPYWPQZ50` (Balance before 0.05995887 sBTC) Peg Out Amount: 5530688 (see op_return vout 0)
+From BTC Wallet: `tb1q8ctqpxhcl3ld4snum9uw7kgver5vzyjqfy5pa5` sBTC Wallet: `2N8fMsws2pTGfNzkFTLWdUYM5RTWEAphieb` Stacks Address: `ST2ST2H80NP5C9SPR4ENJ1Z9CDM9PKAJVPYWPQZ50` (Balance before 0.05995887 sBTC) Peg Out Amount: 5530688 (see op_return vout 0)
 Peg Out Dust: 500
 Peg Out Change: 5537161

-Question: SBTC Wallet is a Bitcoin-QT v 19.1 wallet.
+Question: sBTC Wallet is a Bitcoin-QT v 19.1 wallet.
 Even though this tx is broadcast and confirmed the wallet does not seem to read the UTXO.
-Note the OP_RETURN is at index 0 and the SBTC Wallet UTXO is index 1.
+Note the OP_RETURN is at index 0 and the sBTC Wallet UTXO is index 1.

 Update 1: the tx only has 3 confirmations - maybe this is why.